Fioricet with CodeinePronunciation

+This list is not complete.
 Other drugs may interact with acetaminophen, butalbital, caffeine, and codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

 More about Fioricet with Codeine (acetaminophen / butalbital / caffeine / codeine)

 - Side Effects